JiapengWu/Time-Aware-Incremental-Embedding/README.md

    `--debug`: instead of redirecting the logs to a log file, print them on stdout.

    `--fast`: both training and valication in each epoch are only performed on one batch.
 Fast sanity check for training and validation.

+   `--addition`: training using added edges only

+   `--multi-step`: training using edges at multiple time steps preceeding the current time step

+   `--start-time-step`: index of the first snapshot the model is trained on.
+Default 0.

+   `--end-time-step`: index of the last snapshot the model is trained on.
+Default maximum number of time step in the dataset.

+   `--load-base-model`: if there is a model pretrained on time step 0, use this flag so that the `start-time-step` will be set to 1 automatically.
+   `--base-model-path`: use the checkpoint path of the pretrained model, if `load-base-model` is set to true.

+   Note: if you wnat to train a base model, simply set the `--end-time-step 0` so that the program exits after finishing training on the first snapshot.